-It takes time and effort to build a great gaming setup.
-A gaming mouse might not look like the most important part of a gaming rig, but it still has a huge impact on gaming experience.
-Choosing a wrong mouse can lead to discomfort, which in turn affects your chances of defeating the enemies and winning the match.
-No matter if you’re a beginner or has a long experience in pro-gaming, a quality mouse will always be necessary.
+Choosing the wrong mouse can lead to discomfort, which in turn affects your chances of defeating the enemies and winning the match.
+No matter if you’re a beginner or have a long experience in pro-gaming, a quality mouse will always be necessary.
 And fortunately, gaming mice are easy to find these days.
 They come in all shapes and sizes, so you have plenty of choices from budget mice to high-end models.

 Choosing a Gaming Mouse

-Programmable buttons are important because they act as shortcuts to saved skills and profiles.
-They will be useful for offline games, but probably not so much for online gaming as rules can be so strict to prevent cheating.
-Not every mouse has to be packed with buttons to offer this feature.
-In fact, the common buttons like left and right clicks can also be assigned to commands.
+Programmable Buttons - They are important because they act as shortcuts to saved skills and profiles.
 The more programmable buttons included, the more macros you can save, so instead of hitting the same keys over and over again, they can save you time and hassle.